persmed/cas-assignment/docs/assignment.ai.rst

 	- Do a screenshot of the training logging file, which is slurm-xxxxxxxx.out mentioned before.
 (1 point)

 #.
 Questions (5 points)
-	- What is semantic segmentation in a hip CT image?
-(1 point)
 	- How could the segmentation of the hip joint be used in clinical practice?
-(1 point)
+(1.25 point)
-	- What is training / validation / test dataset ?
-(1 point)
+	- What are the training, validation and test datasets used for?
+(1.25 point)
-	- Explain the U-net architecture, like how many conv layers, pooling layers.
+	- Explain the U-net architecture, for example, how many convolutional layers, pooling layers.
 Why is it better than a fully connected network for segmentation?
-(1 point)
+(1.25 point)
 	- Which hyper parameters are important during the network training?
 Why?
-(1 point)
+(1.25 point)